Siequnu/soundtrack/README.txt

 Usage indications:
 Main entry to program: index.php.
 Submit a YouTube video URL in the given form.

-After successfully running the program, finalvideo.mov will be written in the /output directory, combining the original video with the new soundtrack.
+After successfully running the program, finalvideo.mp4 will be written in the /output directory, combining the original video with the new soundtrack.
 The browser will attempt to play back the video.

 As this is a proof of concept, the cut points will be marked with random chord.